Italian coronavirus deaths jump to 148, cases climb to 3,858

-The accumulative number of cases in the country, which has been hardest hit by the virus in Europe, totaled 3,858, up from 3,089 on Wednesday.
+The accumulative number of cases in the country, which has been hardest hit by the virus in Europe, totalled 3,858, up from 3,089 on Wednesday.

 The head of the agency said that of those originally infected, 414 had fully recovered versus 276 the day before.